SUNY Downstate Medical Center

 Your Department Name if desired, Your MSC (Mail Stop Code)

-SUNY Downstate Medical Center (or your affiliated company name)
+SUNY Downstate Medical Center (or your DMC affiliated company name)

 Brooklyn NY 11203-2098

-- BSB 450 Clarkson Ave Curbside Collection box Update: The USPS mail collection box and United Parcel Service (UPS) has moved FROM 450 Clarkson Ave TO the BSB entrance at NYAvenue curbside.
-FM&D advises the 450 Clarkson entrance and sidewalk will soon be closed off for start of new building construction work.
-A new BSB entrance will be opened at 430 Clarkson Ave (near Family Practice/ Student Affairs) with a new walkway/ ramp to the NYAvenue sidewalk.
+- BSB 450 Clarkson Ave Curbside Collection box Update: The USPS mail collection box and United Parcel Service (UPS) has moved TO the new BSB entrance at NY Avenue curbside for start of DMC's new building construction.
+The new BSB entrance is at 430 Clarkson Ave (near Family Practice/ Student Affairs) with a new walkway/ ramp to the NYAvenue sidewalk.
 Get Drop Box Pick Up Times

 - Intelligent Mail Barcode (IMB).